An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

 Some of the first settlers of this family name were:

-Doering Settlers in the United States in the 18th Century
+Doering Settlers in United States in the 18th Century

-Doering Settlers in the United States in the 19th Century
+Doering Settlers in United States in the 19th Century

-Doering Settlers in the United States in the 20th Century
+Doering Settlers in United States in the 20th Century

 The Doering Family Crest was acquired from the Houseofnames.com archives.
 The Doering Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.